qdm12/basedevcontainer/README.md

 - You can build the development image yourself:

     ```sh
-    docker build -t qmcgaw/basedevcontainer -f alpine.Dockerfile  https://github.com/mkell43/basedevcontainer.git
+    docker build -t mkell43/basedevcontainer -f Dockerfile  https://github.com/mkell43/basedevcontainer.git
     ```

-- You can extend the Docker image `qmcgaw/basedevcontainer` with your own instructions.
+- You can extend the Docker image `mkell43/basedevcontainer` with your own instructions.

-    1. Create a file `.devcontainer/Dockerfile` with `FROM qmcgaw/basedevcontainer`
+    1. Create a file `.devcontainer/Dockerfile` with `FROM mkell43/basedevcontainer`
     1. Append instructions to the Dockerfile created.
 For example:
         - Add more Go packages and add an alias

             ```Dockerfile
-            FROM qmcgaw/basedevcontainer
+            FROM mkell43/basedevcontainer
             COPY . .
             RUN echo "alias ls='ls -al'" >> ~/.zshrc
             ```